User interface

 Status bar

-At the bottom of the application window is the status bar.
+The bottom of the application window displays the status bar.

-The left side of the status bar displays the following information:
+On the left, the status bar displays fields that can show the following information:

 • – Opens a menu with the following items:

-• The open diagrams.
-Select a diagram from the list to switch to that diagram.
+• A list of open diagrams.
+Select a diagram from the list to make that diagram the active diagram.

 • Tile Horizontally – Select this to arrange the open diagrams horizontally.